tgillus/pack-it/README.md

 npx pack-it pack
 ```

-> NOTE: Pack It! clones a refresh copy of the project's reposistory prior to building and bundling the project.
+> NOTE: Pack It! clones a fresh copy of the project's repository prior to building and bundling the project.
 It installs all of the project's dependencies after it's cloned in order to build the project.
 However, only production dependencies are bundled with the zip file.

 ### Clean Up Pack It!
 Artifacts

-Run the following in the root of the project to remove the temp directory and the build artifact directory:
+Run the following in the root of the project to remove `tmpDir` and `artifactDir`:

 ```bash
 npx pack-it clean